scttfrdmn/lens/apps/jupyter/docs/TROUBLESHOOTING.md

 # Troubleshooting Guide

-Comprehensive troubleshooting guide for common issues with aws-jupyter.
+Comprehensive troubleshooting guide for common issues with lens-jupyter.

 ## Table of Contents